Checkpoint-GCG: Auditing and Attacking Fine-Tuning-Based Prompt Injection Defenses: Acknowledgements

+\textbf{Prompt injection.} LLMs have been shown to struggle to distinguish between \emph{instructions to follow} and \emph{data to process}~\cite{zverev2024can}, making them vulnerable against prompt injection attacks~\cite{perez2022ignore,liu2024formalizing,branch2022evaluating}.
+These attacks override the model's intended behavior, either provided \emph{directly} by the user~\cite{perez2022ignore,kang2024exploiting} or \emph{indirectly} via external content used by LLM-integrated applications~\cite{greshake2023not}.
+Prompt injection has been studied across various settings, including Retrieval-Augmented-Generation-based systems~\cite{de2024rag,clop2024backdoored,pasquini2024neural} and tool-using agents~\cite{debenedetti2024agentdojo}.
+Defenses against prompt injection attacks fall into two broad categories: system-level and model-level.
+System-level defenses include detection, often using a second LLM to identify injected instructions~\cite{liu2025datasentinel,inan2023llama}, prompt engineering~\cite{hines2024defending, benchmarkingpi}, and protective system layers around LLMs~\cite{debenedetti2025defeating}.
+However, the main methodological focus has been on fine-tuning-based model-level defenses, which is also the focus of this work.

-LLMs have been shown to be vulnerable to prompt injection attacks and jailbreaks, motivating recent work to align models to improve robustness, including models deployed by industry~\cite{chen2024struq,chen2024aligning,wallace2024instruction,wu2024instructional,bianchisafety,mazeika2024harmbench}.
-To validate effectiveness, these defenses are tested against a range of attacks, including the state-of-the-art white-box attack GCG~\cite{zou2023universal} and have been shown to successfully thwart them.
-In this work, we argue that empirical defenses need to be tested against strong attackers and propose to use an informed attacker with some knowledge of the alignment process.
-We show this informed attacker to be able to better initialize GCG when attacking the final (fully) aligned model and to lead to strong ASR without improvements made to the core of the algorithm.
-These results strongly suggest that current alignment-based defenses are not inherently robust, with the low reported ASR being rather due to attacks failing to explore the right part of the optimization landscape.
+LLMs have been shown to be vulnerable to prompt injection attacks, motivating recent high-profile efforts to fine-tune models to improve robustness, including those deployed in industry~\cite{chen2024struq,chen2024aligning,wallace2024instruction,wu2024instructional,bianchisafety,mazeika2024harmbench}.
+To validate effectiveness, these defenses are tested against a range of attacks, including the state-of-the-art white-box attack GCG~\cite{zou2023universal}, which allow developers to measure defense robustness and guide future improvements.

-Our results suggest that current SOTA alignment-based defenses are likely not future-proof, including against informed adversaries, future attacks, better initialization, and even an attacker getting `lucky' when initializing current methods.
-It also highlights the need of strong adversaries when evaluating empirical defenses and points to a layered approach to LLM security, combining alignment with other defenses such as input preprocessing ~\cite{jain2023baseline,ji2024defending,robey2023smoothllm} or detection of adversarial suffixes~\cite{alon2023detecting,jain2023baseline}.
+We confirm that the performance of GCG decreases as defenses improve.
+As GCG's ASR steadily gets closer to $0$ with more sophisticated defenses, the need for a new method to evaluate defense robustness emerges.
+In this work, we introduce Checkpoint-GCG, an auditing method that uses an informed attacker with access to intermediate fine-tuning checkpoints.
+We show that Checkpoint-GCG reliably discovers successful adversarial suffixes even against the state-of-the-art defenses, establishing it as a strong auditing tool.